 Dimensions - Controls the height and width of the elements.

 You can also adjust the margins, padding, and border individually on each side of the element.
-And example element, along with its styling, is below.
+An example element, along with its styling, is below.
 Add this to your CSS stylesheet and save to see how it changes our basic webpage.

 p { background-color: #dddddd; padding: 20px; width: 320px; height: 40px; margin-right: 10px; }